 Appalachian State University has systems, personnel and strategies in place to ensure students have the help they need in all three areas — possibly one reason the university’s retention and debt payment rates are significantly higher than the national average.

 Appalachian’s first- to second-year retention rate is 87.2 percent — nearly 20 percent higher than the national average — and 72 percent of Appalachian graduates are paying off student debt as compared to the 47 percent national average.
 Our six-year graduation rate is 72 percent.

 What’s the secret to this university’s high performance in these areas?
-These stories, one addressing each leg of the success stool, provide some of the answers.
+These stories address each leg of the success stool and provide some of the answers.

 About Appalachian State University